 All theoretical cognition takes its departure from a world already pre-formed by language; the scientist, the historian, even the philosopher, lives with his objects only as language presents them to him.
+40

 This statement, and its context, give us an account of the several levels of mental activity which underlie intellectual cognition.
 Working back through these strata we have, first, a world of ideas and meanings.
-But this inherited intellectual structure presupposes the activity of naming, or denoting, which is the process whereby the gross, elementary sensations are converted into ideas and meanings, thus making sensation accessible to cognition.
+But this inherited intellectual structure47 presupposes the activity of naming, or denoting, which is the process whereby the gross, elementary sensations are converted into ideas and meanings, thus making sensation accessible to cognition.
 But it is just this process of denoting which constitutes a problem, for denotation presupposes the selection of certain properties, and not others, from the field of random sense impressions.
 What is the criterion for this act?

 47 See A.N.
 Whitehead, Science and the Modern world, (New York, 1958), p. viii, and Chapter III; e.g., p.
+49.

-49. What is it that leads or constrains language to collect just these ideas into a single whole and denote them by a word?
-What causes it to select, from the everflowing, ever-uniform stream of impressions which strike our senses or arise from the autonomous processes of the mind, certain pre-eminent forms, to dwell on them and endow them with a particular "significance"?
+what is it that leads or constrains language to collect just these ideas into a single whole and denote them by a word?
+What causes it to select, from the everflowing, ever-uniform stream of impressions which strike our senses or arise from the autonomous processes of the mind, certain pre-eminent forms, to dwell on them and endow them with a particular "significance"?48

 For an answer Cassirer points to the similarity in function between myth and words.
 One characteristic of mythical thinking is its intoxication with the immediate sensible present, its tendency to focus all aspects of the immediate experience upon a single point.
 In such a situation the mythically significant attributes or relations are objectified, hypostatized: a god or demon is created.
 When the immediacy of the situation is somewhat abated, however, such a "momentary god" does not pass away, but continues to be effective.
+49 the primary function of linguistic concepts does not consist in the comparison of experiences and the selection of certain common attributes, but in the concentration of such experiences, so to speak, distilling them down to one point.